glovek08/holbertonschool-hbnb/README.md

 Characteristics and relations:

-- One amenity can be shared across many *Places*.
+- One amenity can be shared across many *Places* through many-to-many relationships.
-- \[not implemented yet\] One amenity can be classified as one of 3 grades: basic, extra and premium.
-Which in turn will give a *Place* part of its rating.
+- Amenities enhance place attractiveness and can influence user booking decisions.
-- Can be created, updated and deleted by the Admin Users.
+- Can only be created, updated and deleted by Admin Users with elevated privileges.

 ### **Review:**